Don’t Let Taxes Dim Your Retirement: How to Plan Ahead With Your 'Tax Bucket List'

 Whether you realize it or not, your money is sitting in three different tax “buckets.”
 To save on taxes throughout retirement, make sure to fill up your tax-free bucket.
 Here are two ways to do that.

-Taxes are on the minds of many this time of year with the filing deadline looming.
-But too often, people think about taxes only on a one-year-at-a-time basis, forgetting or putting off the need to adjust their strategy for future years – most importantly, their retirement.
+Taxes are on the minds of many of us all the time.
+But too often, people think about taxes only on a one-year-at-a-time basis, forgetting or putting off the need to adjust their strategy for future years — most importantly, their retirement.

 Profit and prosper with the best of expert advice on investing, taxes, retirement, personal finance and more - straight to your e-mail.